 As you probably know, there are two different sorts of Raspberry Pi camera’s the normal camera, and then there is the Raspberry Pi Noir camera.
 In this guide, I will take you through the pros and cons of each of the cameras so you can get the one best for your project.

 The best way to the grasp the differences between the two cameras would be to see it in action visually, and that’s why I created the video below.

-You can check it out below and it will show you both the Raspberry Pi camera and the Raspberry NOIR Camera and the main differences between the two cameras.
+The video will show you both the Raspberry Pi camera and the Raspberry NOIR Camera and the main differences between the two cameras.
 This includes showing the differences at night and during the day.

 The equipment I used to carry out this guide is listed below.